Dmitriy Bunin Author of Frames X UI kit

 Let's explore scenarios where symbols can enhance the user experience.

-Unicode symbols for UI components
+Unicode symbols for interface design

-Using Unicode symbols for UI components sounds weird and may not be the best idea for designing systems or producing UIs.
-However, it can be an effective technique for rapid prototyping and concept exploration.
+Using Unicode symbols for designing interfaces sounds weird and may not be the best idea for designing systems or producing UIs.

 Using text icons for UI components can be particularly useful when we need to iterate quickly on designs without moving an entire icon pack into our design file.